nathancarter/group-explorer/help-src/rf-um-groupwindow.md

 ![Group element naming scheme interface](illustration-namescheme.png)

+The left column lists the default element names, the center column shows the current naming as it will be rendered elsewhere, and the right column contains a text area in which you can enter your own representation.
+The text area will display your entry as plain text, but elsewhere it will be displayed as HTML, so if you would like the permutation (0 1 2) to be shown as <i>r</i><sup>-1</sup> in a Cayley diagram, enter "&lt;i&gt;r&lt;/i&gt;&lt;sup&gt;-1&lt;/sup&gt;" into the text area, as shown in the illustration above.
+You can preview the HTML by clicking "<span style='color: blue'>Display changes</span> as they would appear, without saving them.", and they will appear formatted in HTML in the center column.
+When you are done, if you choose
+"<span style='color: blue'>Save changes</span> and close editor.", your
-The left column lists the default element names, and you can click entries in the right column and type any (plain) text you like.
-As you can see in the image above, the user is typing the word "changing..." in the top right cell of the table.
-When you are done, if you choose OK, your changes will be committed and you will have defined a new representation (or changed an old representation) of the elements of the group.
+changes will be committed and you will have defined a new representation (or changed an old representation) of the elements of the group.

+A few notes about entering HTML in the text area:

+  * You may use any Unicode character you like, as well as HTML entities like &amp;Zopf; or &amp;#8484;.

+  * HTML can be more verbose than plain text, so on platforms that support it you can extend the text area by dragging the right-hand edge (as shown above in the representation for (0 1)).

+  * Names can be blank, and they don't have to be unique.
+(In practice, this just means you can save partially completed work that has blanks or duplications that you intend to correct later.)

+  * While *Group Explorer* can generally makes sense of the HTML you enter, some results may be unexpected.
+You can style the HTML using a construct like &lt;i style="color: red"&gt;r&lt;/i&gt;, but the style may not work in all the visualizers.
+And multi-line names (those containg &lt;br&gt; or &lt;hr&gt;
+  elements, for example), don't always display as desired.
+Try it out to make sure!

 Links in the group info window to edit representations are present only for representations that the user has created.
 Naming schemes built into the